Lecha Khultygov: Interwar period

 During the Chechen interwar period, Khultygov repeatedly and publicly called on his colleagues to stop political intrigues and recognize Aslan Maskhadov's authority.
 He also positioned himself as an initiator and determined fighter against crime.
 He declared former armed resistance fighters involved in criminal crimes as enemies of the Chechen state and people, and was the first to admit that a number of influential field commanders and participants in the war were involved in gangs.
 In this struggle, Khultygov considered it possible to apply the most stringent measures.
 He was one of the first to put forward the idea of public shootings.
 The first such shooting, which took place in the center of Grozny in August 1997, caused a wide response in the Republic and abroad.
 The prestige of Khultygov in Ichkeria grew greatly after this event, which was primarily due to the complex criminal situation in Ichkeria at that time.

 Under him, National Security Service(NSS) was purged, and he took measures to improve the professionalism of employees.
 In February 1998, at least two heads of departments and their deputies, four heads of departments and their deputies, and more than 20 operational employees were dismissed.
 In March, the resulting vacancies were filled by vertical movement of employees.
 Three months later, a second recertification was carried out.

-In early 1998, the situation in Ichkeria worsened due to the Wahhabis, who imposed their interpretation of Islam on the population.
+In early 1998, the situation in Ichkeria worsened.
 Khultygov made a public statement in which he argued that their actions directly contradicted the national traditions of the Chechens.
 He also argued that the situation was destabilized by agents of foreign intelligence services, including from Muslim countries, such as, for example, Turkey and Pakistan, pursuing mercenary goals.
 At the same time, Khultygov advocated cooperation with the Russian special services.
 He did not limit himself to words: in December 1997, he visited Moscow, where he established contacts with the leadership of the FSB to fight crime and terrorism.

 In the spring of 1998, as a result of joint actions by the NSS and the Anti-Terrorist Center, several dozen militants were detained.
-A number of foreign citizens who preached religious extremism and intolerance were expelled from the country.
-These actions provoked a sharp reaction from radical Islamists, who subjected Khultygov to harsh criticism.
+A number of citizens were expelled from the country.
+These actions provoked a sharp reaction from citizens, who subjected Khultygov to harsh criticism.
 A group of senior religious and government officials appealed to Maskhadov with a demand to remove Khultygov from the NSS leadership.
 However, the President of Ichkeria supported Khultygov's actions.